Fish 2.0 Leadership

 Alongside Fish 2.0, she continues her work as a strategic advisor and consultant to foundations, investors, and corporations, helping them launch initiatives and build partnerships.
 She has supported the development of corporate sustainability strategies, spawned philanthropic initiatives, and helped dozens of companies find aligned investment.
 Monica holds degrees from Stanford University and the Wharton School of Business.

-Remy Garderet, co-founder of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, governments, and investors to help move clean technology and sustainable fisheries into the mainstream.
-Drawing on a background in economics, policy, and knowledge management, he designs strategies that attract entrepreneurs and investors to these markets.
+Remy Garderet, co-founder and Chief Operating Officer of Fish 2.0 and Manta Consulting, has a 20-year career working with businesses, investors, and foundations to develop sustainability-focused strategies and programs.
+Drawing on a background in economics, policy, and knowledge management, he has developed collaborative and cross-functional projects that enable entrepreneurs and investors to grow businesses with positive social and environmental impacts.
 Since the launch of Fish 2.0, Remy has had a hand in every aspect of building the platform into a collaborative network that drives growth in the sustainable seafood sector.

 For additional information: